 Most of the time, animals try to avoid pain – from the simplest organism to the most complex brain on the planet.
-Yet it is vital for our survival, by providing us with information that we are doing something that is damaging to our body.
+And so it's vital for our survival, teaching us that we're doing something that damages our body.

-Pain is triggered when we damage our bodies – whether this is physical damage such as a cut or bump, chemical irritants such as acid or damage due to extreme heat or cold.
+Pain is triggered when we damage our bodies – whether this is physical damage such as a cut or bump, chemical irritants such as acid, or extreme heat or cold.
 This damage triggers our nerves to send signals via the spinal cord to the brain, which creates the feeling of pain.
 But this process is a complex one, and there are many things about pain we still don't know.
 Perhaps the hardest of these to answer is what the experience of pain actually is.
 This question, being more philosophical than scientific, is one we may never be able to answer.

 Learn more about Pain.

 The experience of pain